Are Scammers Coming For You This Holiday Season?

 A password manager can help you keep track of all of your accounts — giving you easy access to your passwords whenever you need them and also warning you if they’ve been hacked or compromised.

 Use your credit card, not your debit card

 If you fall victim to a Christmas scam using a debit card, the odds of recovering your money are low, whether it's $10 or $10,000.
 But consumer protection works differently for credit cards.

 Consumers are only liable for up to $50 on fraudulent activity on their credit cards.
 So if you’ve paid with a credit card (and not a debit card), you'll have a much better chance of recouping your money if you’re the victim of a Christmas scam — as the credit card company will cover most, if not all, of your stolen funds.

-What Should You Do if You’re a Victim of a Christmas Shopping Scam?
+Were You the Victim of a Christmas Shopping Scam?
+Do This

 If you realize you’ve been scammed, it might feel like you have no options for recourse.
 But it's essential to take action to prevent identity theft, and you might be able to recover your stolen funds in some instances.

 Here are the first steps to take if you're a victim of a Christmas scam:

 - Cut off contact immediately.
 Do not continue communication with the scammers; you only risk exposing further sensitive information.

 - Alert family and friends.
 Tell your contacts not to respond to any suspicious messages requesting money or information.